What is the current state of chess engines?

 means a piece is present on the square, 0

-indicates that no piece is there) representing the different pieces on the board as an array, and multiply it and the model’s weights together.
-The result would be a board with only the values of the squares left, that have a piece currently standing on them.
-Summing the values of the 6 different boards (6 piece types: pawn, knight, bishop, rook, queen, king) together for each player and subtracting them gives us a value in the format of the classic stockfish evaluation: -1.5
+The result would be a board with only the values of the currently occupied squares left.
+We then take the sum of the values of the 6 different boards (6 piece types: pawn, knight, bishop, rook, queen, king) for each player.
+By then substracting both of these sums - which represent each player’s strenght - we get a value in the format of the classic stockfish evaluation. -1.5

 to represent white having a very powerful advantage.